Ken Paxton: Environment

+Challenges to Biden administration actions

+Paxton was a staunch opponent of President Biden's environmental policies, joining Louisiana v.
+Biden in opposition to Executive Order 13990.
+He sued to challenge a requirement that states set goals to reduce carbon emissions from vehicles,and also sued the Biden administration for classifying species as endangered claiming the administration was "Weaponizing Environmental Law".
+Paxton was also part of a joint lawsuit by 23 states to block the implementation of a methane emissions tax created under the Inflation Reduction Act.

 Challenge to the Clean Power Plan

-Paxton has mounted a legal challenge to the Clean Power Plan, which is President Obama's "state-by-state effort to fight climate change by shifting away from coal power to cleaner-burning natural gas and renewable resources."
-Paxton has said that the Environmental Protection Agency (EPA) is trying to "force Texas to change how we regulate energy production" through an "unprecedented expansion of federal authority."
+Paxton has mounted a legal challenge to the Clean Power Plan, which is President Obama's "state-by-state effort to fight climate change by shifting away from coal power to cleaner-burning natural gas and renewable resources".
+Paxton has said that the Environmental Protection Agency (EPA) is trying to "force Texas to change how we regulate energy production" through an "unprecedented expansion of federal authority".
 The Clean Power Plan would require Texas to cut an annual average of 51 million tons of emissions, down 21 percent from 2012 levels.
 Paxton says the required reductions would cost the state jobs, push electricity costs too high, and threaten reliability on the electrical grid.
 Paxton says there is no evidence that the plan will mitigate climate change, directly contradicting studies by the EPA that have shown the regulation will reduce carbon pollution by 870 million tons in 2030.
 He further asserts that the EPA lacks the statutory authority to write the state's policies.